 No they are not.

 So enough of the chin-chat.
 Here’s the top “do’s and don’ts” and home remedies for migraine headaches in no particular order.
-The first 7 listed are designed specifically for providing quick relief if you do happen to be suffering from a migraine headache right now, while the other 8 natural cures are designed to help prevent further migraines in the future.
-Be sure to test out as many of them as you can to find the ones that work best for you…
+The first 7 listed are designed specifically for providing quick (instant) relief if you do happen to be suffering from a migraine headache right now, while the other 8 natural cures are designed to help prevent further migraines in the future.
+Be sure to test them all out so you find the ones that work best for you…

 It’s definitely worth trying all of these remedies to see which one works best for you.
 You can also use all three together (1-2 drops of each) in a vaporizer or with the boiling water remedy for a more super-charged and potent mix if you like.
-Use this home remedy every hour or two and enjoy some welcome relief, especially from the nausea.
+Use this remedy every hour or two and you'll enjoy some welcome relief - especially from the horrible nausea.

-Good old Vicks Vapourub works an absolute treat as a home remedy for migraine headaches.
-Simply rub some Vicks onto your forehead and temples then lie back, relax and breathe in the vapors.
+Good old Vicks VapoRub works an absolute treat for migraine headaches.
+Simply rub some Vicks on your forehead and temples then lie back, relax and breathe in the vapors.
 Repeat this process every hour until your headache is gone.
-A definite “cheap as chips” remedy that gives amazing results!
+A definite “cheap as chips” remedy that gives excellent results!

-To make up this super powerful concoction, simply remove the skin from these foods (if need be) and churn them up in a high powered blender or Nutra-bullet (or something similar) then slowly drink until completely gone.
+To make up this super powerful concoction, simply remove the skin from these foods (if need be) and churn them up in a high powered blender or Nutra-bullet then slowly drink until gone.

 So make sure you get all the necessary ingredients (organic if possible) and definitely give this drink a go.
-It’s one of the best home remedies for migraine headaches you’ll ever come across!
+It’s one of the best remedies for a migraine headache you’ll come across!

-This one is considered a “no brainer” home remedy for migraine headaches, and it will certainly help to give you some welcome relief.
-It works because the cold helps to constrict the blood vessels that are pressing on the nerves and causing your headache and pain.
+This one is considered a “no brainer” treatment for migraine headaches and will definitely help to give you some much needed relief from that awful pain and throbbing.
+It works by constricting the blood vessels that are pressing on the nerves and causing your headache pain.
 Just take an ice pack(s) or cold compress and either apply to your forehead or the back of your neck muscles (or both), particularly at the base of your skull.
 Leave there for as long as possible or follow the 10 minutes on 10 minutes off regimen for best results.